-This procedure involves the rolling of steel at high temperature followed by air cooling.
+This procedure involves steel being cooled as it is rolled with no further heat treatment.
 The rolling and finishing temperatures are typically in the austenite recrystallization region and above the normalizing temperature.
 The strength and toughness properties of steel produced by this process are generally less than steel heat treated after rolling or than steel produced by advanced processes.

-2.2.2 Normalizing, N
+2.2.2 Normalising, N

-Normalizing involves heating rolled steel above the critical temperature, Ac3 and in the lower end of the austenite recrystallization region followed by air cooling.
-The process improves the mechanical properties of as-rolled steel by refining the grain size.
+Normalizing involves heating rolled steel above the

+critical temperature, Ac3 and in the lower end of the austenite recrystallization region for a specific period of time followed by air cooling.
+The process improves the mechanical properties of as- rolled steel by refining the grain size and homogenising the microstructure.